rust-lang/rust/src/doc/guide-tasks.md

 The `spawn` function has the type signature: `fn spawn<F:FnOnce()+Send>(f: F)`.
 This indicates that it takes as argument a closure (of type `F`) that it will run exactly once.
-This closure is limited to capturing `Send`-able data form its environment (that is, data which is deeply owned).
+This closure is limited to capturing `Send`-able data from its environment (that is, data which is deeply owned).
 Limiting the closure to `Send` ensures that `spawn` can safely move the entire closure and all its associated state into an entirely different task for execution.